 - Matchbox cars.
 I got them out one at a time.
 He rolled them on himself and the tray and threw them off to the side of his seat when he grew bored.
+The next trip we got these pull back cars and this was a much bigger hit.
+The best part about these is since you pull them back there is less of an urge for the toddler to just chuck the toy.

 - Action figures or figurines.
 We seem to have a bunch of mini figures of all varieties.
 I pulled out Minnie Mouse, Elmo, a bobcat — whatever was novel and not chokable — and put in my bag of tricks.
 The play style was similar to the small cars but with more voices.
 I do a wicked good Elmo if you must know.